gpdm/DoH/README.md

 Here's the list of still missing things to be done, in order of priority:

 * Telemetry for DNS response time per queried DNS server
-* Rework DNS backend support: Support both DNS-over-TLS as well
+* Rework DNS backend support: Support DNS-over-TLS as well
 * Internal connectivity poller for upstream and sidecar services, to gracefully handle outages on DNS resolvers, InfluxDB and Redis
 * Relay internal log data to remote Syslog server